hughluo/WexortAdventure/README.md

 * [Jenkins 2: Up and Running](https://www.oreilly.com/library/view/jenkins-2-up/9781491979587/)
 * [The Phoenix Project](https://itrevolution.com/book/the-phoenix-project/): Great book, as a novel quite easy to read to get a great picture of real life IT and how DevOps make the impact.

+## Site Reliability Engineering
+* [Site Reliability Engineering](https://sre.google/books/) This book summarizes SRE in Google.
+* [The Site Reliability Workbook](https://sre.google/books/) A follow-up of the SRE book, focus more on how to practice it.

 ## Microservice
 * [Cloud Native](http://shop.oreilly.com/product/0636920261704.do)